aftershootco/AfterShoot/CoverLetter.md

 I&#39;m currently working on the models to identify and filter out good shots from the bad ones and so far I have:

 1. Built the model that identifies blurry, overexposed, underexposed and pictures having considerable amount of people blinking : **[models/README.md](models/README.md)**
-2. Made a skeleton camera app (built upon the open-source AOSP camera) which will be integrated with the models above : **[camera/README.md](aftershoot/README.md)**
+2. Made a skeleton camera app (built upon the open-source AOSP camera) which will be integrated with the models above : **[aftershoot/README.md](aftershoot/README.md)**

 Google has already worked on identifying good shots from bad shots with Google Clips and I believe that the learning that Google had from Google Clips can help me accelerate the development of this project.

 My timeline for the project is :

-- **November - December 2019:** Complete working on the models that identify potentially bad pictures :
+- **November - December 2019:**
+Complete working on the models that identify potentially bad pictures :
   - [x] Blurry/Out of Focus - **Done**
   - [x] Blinks - **Done**
   - [x] Over/Underexposed - **Done**
   - [ ] Best image from Duplicates, Sad Faces in an image, Cropped human faces, Foreign Objects in the picture - **Work in Progress**
-- **January - February 2019:** Work on a model that will take the flaw in the image (determined from the models above) and apply or suggest a fix that can be made to improve that image.
+- **January - February 2019:**
+Work on a model that will take the flaw in the image (determined from the models above) and apply or suggest a fix that can be made to improve that image.
+Work on the camera and DeClutter module that will scan user's gallery for bad images.
-- **March 2019:** Add finishing touches to the camera app and integrate it with the ML models
+- **March 2019:**
+Add finishing touches to the camera app and integrate it with the trained ML models
-- **April 2019:** Finish working on the app module that will scan user's gallery for bad images.
+- **April 2019:**
+Finish working on the DeClutter module and integrate it with the trained ML models.
-- **May 2019:** Beta launch of the initial version of the app
+- **May 2019:**
+Initial launch of the app

 Most of the source code I currently have is for training the models above, so I won&#39;t be able to share it at the moment.
-Source code for the camera, however, will be made public before the beta release of the app.
+Source code for the Camera and the DeClutter module, however, is open sourced and all the development done to the modules will be done in the open.

 ## Tell us about you